Edmund Beecher Wilson: Career

 Wilson was born in Geneva, Illinois, the son of Isaac G. Wilson, a judge, and his wife, Caroline Clarke.

 He graduated from Yale University in biology in 1878.
 He earned his Ph.D. in biology at Johns Hopkins in 1881.

 He was a lecturer at Williams College in 1883–84 and at the Massachusetts Institute of Technology in 1884–85.
 He served as professor of biology at Bryn Mawr College from 1885 to 1891.

 In 1888, he was elected as a member to the American Philosophical Society.

 He spent the balance of his career at Columbia University where he was successively adjunct professor of biology (1891–94), professor of invertebrate zoology (1894–1897), and professor of zoology (from 1897).

 Wilson is credited as America's first cell biologist.
 In 1898 he used the similarity in embryos to describe phylogenetic relationships.
 By observing spiral cleavage in molluscs, flatworms and annelids he concluded that the same organs came from the same group of cells and concluded that all these organisms must have a common ancestor.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1902.

 In 1907, he described, for the first time, the additional or supernumerary chromosomes, now called B-chromosomes.
 The same year he became a foreign member of the Royal Netherlands Academy of Arts and Sciences.

 Wilson published many papers on embryology, and served as president of the American Association for the Advancement of Science in 1913.

-For his volume, The Cell in Development and Inheritance, Wilson was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences in 1925.
+For his textbook, The Cell in Development and Inheritance, first published in 1896, Wilson was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences in 1925.
+The third edition, published in 1925, ran to 1232 pages, and was still in use after World War II.

 The American Society for Cell Biology annually awards the E. B. Wilson Medal in his honor.

+He died of heart disease on March 3 1939 at age 82 in New York City.